kamimrcht/webpage/tigs.md

 ## Simplitigs and USTs: harder better longer longer

 Keeping up with the idea of SPSS, and of representing the k-mer set while minimizing the number of nucleotides, can we do better than unitigs?
 Sure, if we drop the "non-ambiguously-assembled-sequences" criterion.
-Two papers [here for simplitigs](https://www.biorxiv.org/content/10.1101/2020.01.12.903443v1.full) and [here for USTs](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) described a solution simultaneously, though independantly.
+Two papers [here for simplitigs](https://www.biorxiv.org/content/10.1101/2020.01.12.903443v1.full) and [here for USTs](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) described a solution simultaneously, though independently.

-The intuition is that unitigs can be compacted to obtain longer sequences and reduce the number of k-1 redundances.
-Both paper proposes a greedy algorithm to achieve that.
+The intuition is that unitigs can be compacted to obtain longer sequences and reduce the number of k-1 redundancies.
+Both papers propose a greedy algorithm to achieve that.
 See the example below:

 <img src="files/simplitigs.png" alt="drawing" width="500"/>